Miss Universe 2019: Format

-Same with 2018, twenty semifinalists were chosen through the preliminary competition— composed of the swimsuit and evening gown competitions and closed-door interviews.
+Same with 2018, twenty semi-finalists were chosen through the preliminary competition— composed of the swimsuit and evening gown competitions and closed-door interviews.
 After a two-year absence, Internet voting returned, with the public being able to vote a candidate into the top twenty through online voting.
 The continental format returned for the third year, with five semifinalists from the Americas, Europe, Africa & Asia-Pacific, and wildcards coming from any continental region.
-The top twenty competed in the opening statement round, introduced in 2018, featuring each semifinalist giving a short introduction to themselves and their platforms.
-Afterward, ten semifinalists advanced to compete in the swimsuit and evening gown rounds.
-From ten, five finalists were chosen to compete in the first question and answer round, where each entrant answered a different question about a politicized topic.
-From this round, the final three was picked, who then competed in the final word, each answering the same question about women's empowerment.
+The twenty semi-finalists competed in the opening statement round, introduced in 2018, featuring each semifinalist giving a short introduction to themselves and their platforms.
+Afterward, ten semi-finalists advanced to compete in the swimsuit and evening gown rounds.
+From ten, five finalists were chosen to compete in the first question and answer round, while three finalists were chosen to compete in the final word.
 The three finalists also gave their closing statements before the coronation.
 It is the first time the closing statement round was used, replacing the final walk portion.